iampranjalsingh/shuffle-and-sort/README.md

 # Shuffle & Sort

-## index.tml
+## index.html
 Page to be served for Desktop browsers

 ## index-mobile.html
 Page to be served for Mobile browsers

 ##
-Using apache Rewrite conditions, server can decide and serve the content based on that.
+Using apache Rewrite conditions, server can decide and serve the content.